kineticstoolkit/kineticstoolkit_doc/src/geometry_kinematic_chains.md

 %matplotlib inline
 ```

-# Kinematic chains
+# 📖 Kinematic chains

 :::{card} Summary
 This section introduces the concept of kinematic chains, shows how it relates to homogeneous transforms, and how we can navigate between chain elements in Kinetics Toolkit.
 :::

+## 📄 Series of homogeneous transforms

 Now that we understand how powerful homogeneous transforms are, we will take it one step further, and chain multiple transforms.

-## Example

 We will start with the last example from section [](geometry_transform_changing_coordinate_system.md).
 We still know this information:

 - the length of the upper arm is 38 cm;
 - the shoulder is located 15 cm forward and 70 cm upward to the global origin;